✨ 20% off Amazon prices with free shipping included in the U.S.! ✨

 Each bottle is 28 Fl oz (166 servings at $0.09/serving).
 20% off Amazon-listed prices.

-Ingredients: organic soybean essence (organic soybean, water, salt), vegetable stock (onion, white radish, leek, cabbage, carrot, shiitake, ginger, garlic), yeast extract
+Ingredients: organic soybean essence (organic soybean, water, salt), organic vegetable stock (onion, white radish, leek, cabbage, shiitake, garlic), yeast extract

 Shipping & Returns